ContractSpec

 • broken flows

-• auth/PII surprises
+• auth or PII surprises

-So a spec has to answer:
+So the handoff has to answer:

 • what is changing?

-• what does "done" mean?
+• what does done mean?

 • what surfaces does this touch?